Sections: Getting Started | Features | Troubleshooting

 The email will still appear in their inbox, but when they open it, they will not be able to read the content; they will see a message indicating that access has been revoked.

 Is there a difference if I send email to a Brown.edu address vs. someone outside of Brown?

 Yes, though you can send to any email address, it’s easier for other members of the Brown community to read your encrypted email.
 Members of the Brown community can install the Virtru plugin and easily read your encrypted email inline because we are in the same email domain.
-Addresses outside of Brown will be required to click to read your email on the Virtru site.
-This describes how someone without Virtru will see your email.
+Addresses outside of Brown will be required to click to read your email on the Virtru site, using its Secure Reader.
+This article describes the Secure Reader and how someone without Virtru will see your email.

 What happens if I leave Brown?